 Our maritime climate is well suited for growing clematis.
 With proper pruning and a little attention to their few requirements, almost anyone can grow them here in the Pacific Northwest.

-It is important to build up soil with organic amendments to retain moisture since the vine prefers a moist soil.
+It's long been said that Clematis prefers their feet in the shade and their tops in the sun.
+This is a myth.
+However, it is important to build up soil with organic amendments to retain moisture since the vine prefers a moist soil.
 A monthly feeding of liquid fertilizer or a complete organic fertilizer gives the vine the boost it needs for good growth and strength to flower.
 A one-time application of a slow-release organic fertilizer provides nutrients over a six-month period.
-You may prefer the latter for its "apply once and forget it" application.
+You may prefer the latter for its “apply once and forget it” application.

 Many gardeners starting out with clematis become discouraged with it.
 The first few years, it is slow in top growth, while it establishes its root system.
 In its first year after it is planted, it may not produce flowers at all.
 By the second year, there will be more growth and perhaps a few flowers.
 The third year rewards your patience with substantial growth and vast amounts of blossoms.

-Most clematis vines grow well in shade.
+Many clematis vines grow well in shade.
 Since the vines adapted to shady conditions in their natural habitat, they use their climbing capabilities to seek sunlight.
 Keep this in mind when selecting a site for your vine.
 Clematis happily climbs up into large shrubs and trees, or on a trellis.
 We can find many ways to utilize clematis in our gardens.
 A garage wall dressed up with vines integrates the wall into the garden.
 A shed that is an eyesore becomes a focal point when smothered in clematis and climbing roses.
 By selecting a spring flowering shrub and planting a summer flowering clematis to wind its way around and through the shrub, you will have two seasons of interest.
 Forsythia with its early spring flowers looks bland the rest of the growing season.
 Add a summer or fall blooming clematis to the fountain shaped shrub and watch bland transform to grand when the clematis covers it in flowers.
 Select a variety with growth that will not exceed the plant its climbing on; a twenty-foot vine would overwhelm a small shrub.

-Taking the Mystery out of Pruning
+Take the Mystery out of Pruning

 Clematis is divided into three distinctive groups.
 Knowing what group your vine falls under, will guide you on when and how to prune.